-I work with college, graduate, some high school and occasionally, middle school students.
+I work with college, graduate, some high school students.
 Often, parents want coaching for their student, but the student doesn’t buy in, or isn’t ready to do the work.
 While full commitment may not exist at the beginning of this process, the student MUST be willing.
 I have two requirements:

 - Total honesty – it is okay if things are not working; we can always explore new strategies, but I need to know what is really happening.

 - Willingness to make the effort and try the things we discuss.

 Usually the parent contacts me first and we chat by phone, although sometimes it is the student who calls or emails for an appointment.

 I will then schedule time to speak directly with students.
 This initial get-acquainted chat by phone determines whether the student is willing to try coaching, and if there is a match (whether I am the right coach for this student).
 If not, I can make referrals to other coaches.

 Once we all decide coaching is a good idea, this is how it works: